What to collect before filling in the form

 If you fill in the online version of the form, you’ll also need to open the printable claim form from gov.uk as the notes for filling it in are provided on this version.
 The notes can be printed separately if that helps.

 Attendance Allowance packs are available in large print or braille.
 Interpreters can also be organised.
-For help with these matters, call the Attendance Allowance helpline.
+For help with this, call the Attendance Allowance helpline.
 If you have speech or hearing difficulties, you can contact the Attendance Allowance Service Centre.

 Don’t worry about making a mistake on the form.
 It’s OK to cross something out.